ekomsSavior/Jam_fi/README.md

 - Probe request and junk frame flooding
 - Evil twin access points with credential logging
 - Karma responder beacon spoofing
-- MITM injection with fake update pages
+- MITM injection with fake update pages and keystroke logging.
 - Custom captive portals and payload delivery
+- Now with Ngrok Support!

 All features are designed for local lab use and legal environments only.